I've been an online writer for years. I have many different interests, ranging from anime and Japanese culture to animals and art.

 Tanoshii Moomin Ikka is an adaptation of Tove Jansson's classic stories about the Moomin family.
 It's really just about innocent creatures that live in an isolated valley and have endearing adventures.

-I do hesitate calling this an adaptation because it really does feel like the books in motion.
+I do hesitate to call this an adaptation because it really does feel like the books in motion.
 However, it's so much like the books that it doesn't really feel like an anime.
-In fact I bet there are some people who grew up with the show that didn't know its country of origin but it's very enjoyable and cute.
+In fact, I bet there are some people who grew up with the show that didn't know its country of origin but it's very enjoyable and cute.

 Le Chevalier D'Eon is, to put it bluntly, an odd anime.
 It takes place in pre-revolution France and it has a supernatural bent to it.
 But don't get me wrong, I really enjoyed this anime.
 The characters are interesting and it's dramatic and intelligent.

 The problem is that the major plot just kind of gets dropped midway through and it gets pretty convoluted.
-But if you like dark dramatic historical dramas than give it a watch.
+But if you like dark dramatic historical dramas, then give it a watch.

 Emma: A Victorian Romance is about a maid and a member of the landed gentry who falls in love with her.
 It's by no means a simple story.
 The characters are interesting and have a lot of complexity.
 Also, the attention to historical details is really great to see.
 You may feel like you're watching BBC or Masterpiece Theater.